gedaipek/TechHive_Global_Project/README.md

 - **Sales Trends and Growth Rates:** Evaluation of historical sales patterns, both by region and globally, focusing on Revenue, Order Volume, and Average Order Value (AOV).
 - **Key Product Performance:** An analysis of various product lines to understand their contribution to overall revenue and their association with product returns.
+- **Customer Growth and Repeat Purchase Trends:**
 - **Loyalty Program Performance:** An assesment of the loyalty program success on sales and customer retention.
 - **Refund Rate Trends:** Examination of refund behaviors over time to identify patterns in return rates and uncover products or categories with elevated risk.----
 - **Regional Comparisons:** A comparison of sales performance and order volume across different regions to identify geographic opportunities and performance gaps.

 The SQL queries used to inspect and clean the data for this analysis can be found here [link].

-Targed SQL queries regarding various business questions can be found here [link].
+Targed SQL queries regarding various business questions can be found here [scripts/SQL/EDA(Exploratry].

-An interactive Tableau dashboard used to report and explore sales trends can be found here [link].

 # Data Structure & Initial Checks

-The companies main database structure as seen below consists of four tables: table1, table2, table3, table4, with a total row count of X records.
+Elist's database structure as seen below consists of four tables: orders, customers, order_status, geo_lookup, with a total row count of 108,127 records.
 A description of each table is as follows:
-- **Table 2:**
-- **Table 3:**
-- **Table 4:**
-- **Table 5:**

 [Entity Relationship Diagram here]

+Prior to beginning the analysis, a variety of checks were conducted to ensure data quality and to become familiar with the dataset.
+The SQL queries utilized to inspect and perform quality control checks can be found here [link].

 # Executive Summary